 - Making links to the community through writing for a purpose

 - Prepare notes for the joint construction of a Literary Recount and an Exposition using selected text.

-Completing a Tell me your story: Supporting EAL/D Students in the Primary Years course will contribute 21 hours of NESA Registered PD addressing: 1.3.2, 2.5.2, 3.2.2, 3.3.2, 6.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing Tell Me Your Story: Supporting EAL/D students in the primary years before 31 July 2021 under NESA’s interim arrangements will contribute 21 hours of NSW Education Standards Authority (NESA) Accredited PD in the priority area of delivery and assessment of NSW curriculum addressing standard descriptors 1.3.2, 2.5.2, 3.2.2, 3.3.2, 6.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Primary teachers who support EAL/D students in both small groups and mainstream classrooms

 Three whole day workshops with participants actively engaged in each session and undertaking reading and assignments between sessions.